Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 decompose(3.14158, i, d);
 ```

-At the beginning of the call, 3.14159 is copied into `x`, `i`'s value is copied into `int_part`, and `d`’s value is copied into `frac_part`.
+At the beginning of the call, 3.14159 is copied into `x`, `i`'s value is copied into `int_part`, and `d`'s value is copied into `frac_part`.
 The statements inside decompose then assign 3 to `int_part` and `.14159` to `frac_part`, and the function returns.
 Unfortunately, `i` and `d` weren't affected by the assignments to `int_part` and `frac_part`, so they haye the same values after the call as they did before the call.
 With a little extra effort, decompose can be made to work, as we'll see in Section 11.4.
 However, we'll need to cover more of C's features first.

 ### 9.3.1 Argument Conversions

-C allows function calls in which the types of the arguments don’t match the types of the parameters.
-The rules governing how the arguments are converted depend on whether or not the compiler has seen a prototype for the function (or the function’s full definition) prior to the call:
+C allows function calls in which the types of the arguments don't match the types of the parameters.
+The rules governing how the arguments are converted depend on whether or not the compiler has seen a prototype for the function (or the function's full definition) prior to the call:

 <!-- START: unordered-list -->
 <ul>